 Smell is the dominant sense affecting flavor perception.
 Without it, what we taste would be very simplistic and much more one-dimensional.
 Thus smell is a synthetic experience, in that the brain has a hard time picking apart the individual pieces, compared to taste which is an analytic experience where our brain can dissect the parts more easily.

 Smell is an aromatic experience that happens via two reactions:

 - Orthonasal: Sniffing with the nose (nostrils), what is perceived and chemically interpreted by the brain.

-- Sweet: brain thinks calories
+- Sweet: brain thinks energy

-- Sour: brain things spoiled (sour milk) or good (orange juice)
+- Sour: brain things spoiled (sour milk) or good (orange juice) or toxic

 Small details you may not even be aware of in your surroundings can have a big impact on your tasting experience.

 - Atmosphere: Is the room quiet or loud?
 Cold or hot?
 Are you extremely hungry?
 Are you distracted?